Flight-Free-UK/flight_free_uk_website/source/posts/domestic-flight-ban-petition-and-response.html.markdown

 W﻿e say:

 We’re asking for 4.5 hours in order to include more routes.
 Direct comparisons show that air and rail travel on London-Edin/Glas routes are similar in time and convenience to flying.
-Switching from plane to train would save 1.75 million tonnes CO2.
+[Switching from plane to train would save 1.75 million tonnes CO2](https://flightfree.co.uk/post/should-a-domestic-flight-ban-be-applied-in-the-uk/)annually.

 The French policy was pared down from a more ambitious ask, and though the carbon savings are negligible, it shows a willingness to act on the climate and it’s a step in the right direction.
 It’s a policy that can be expanded once it’s shown to be effective.